wpzoom/twitter-widget/readme.txt

 == Description ==

-Twitter Timeline by WPZOOM gives you a WordPress Widget that you can place anywhere you want and be able to fully customize it's design using CSS.
+Twitter Widget by WPZOOM gives you a WordPress Widget that you can place anywhere you want and be able to fully customize it's design using CSS.

 = Get Involved =

 Looking to contribute code to this plugin?
-Go ahead and [fork the repository over at GitHub](https://github.com/wpzoom/twitter-timeline/).
+Go ahead and [fork the repository over at GitHub](https://github.com/wpzoom/twitter-widget/).

 == Frequently Asked Questions ==